chukspierre/QUIL_backups/README.md

 - `~/ceremonyclient/node/.config/keys.yml`
 - `~/ceremonyclient/node/.config/store`

+## Removal of >21 day old backups

-## Searchs for directories in the home directory ($HOME) that match the format YYYY-MM-DD (which is the format used for the backup folders created by the script) that are older than 21 days and deletes them to reduce storage utilization.
+Searchs for directories in the home directory ($HOME) that match the format YYYY-MM-DD (which is the format used for the backup folders created by the script) that are older than 21 days and deletes them to reduce storage utilization.

 ## Usage